phannan/OITStyleGuide/StyleGuide.md

 ```
 You can also use *#pragma once*  IF and Only IF you explain it the first time you use it.

+## Includes and Namespaces
+*  Only include libraries you need.
+Including extra libraries = bloat.
+If you can comment it out and it still compiles, it doesn't belong.
+* CST136 programs should have using std::<the thing you are using>.
+CST116 & CST126 can use "using namespace std".
+* Never Use `using` In a Header File.
+This causes the name space you are `using` to be pulled into the namespace of the header file.

 ## Use consistent indenting.

 Tabs are not allowed, and a mixture of tabs and spaces is strictly forbidden.
 Modern autoindenting IDEs and editors require a consistent standard to be set.